Freezer Friendly Tips

 - In running cold water for very short periods of time.

 If you thaw food in the microwave or under running cold water, you should cook it immediately after thawing.

 Planning ahead is important.
-It takes approximately 1 day in the refrigerator thawing for every 5 pounds of weight.
-That means a 10 pound turkey will take 2 days to thaw, so prepare for special occasions accordingly.
+It takes approximately one day in the refrigerator thawing for every 5 pounds of weight.
+That means a 10-pound turkey will take two days to thaw, so prepare for special occasions accordingly.

 Call for a FREE Consultation (305) 296-3434

 beginning any diet or exercise program.